Thue/rfwadmin/README.md

 Craftbukkit
 -----------

 You might want to install the custom server from bukkit if you want to use plugins: http://dl.bukkit.org/ .
-Place the jar fx somewhere in /var/lib/minecraft/jar, and adjust $FILE_JAR in /var/lib/minecraft/servers/default/minecraft.sh .
+Place the jar in /var/lib/minecraft/jars/serverjars, and adjust $FILE_JAR in /var/lib/minecraft/servers/default/minecraft.sh .
 The web interface has a simple enable/disable plugin functionality, if the plugins are placed in the correct subdirectory of /var/lib/minecraft/jars/plugins/